git-pull/tao-of-tmux/manuscript/08-configuration.md

 {line-numbers=off}
     set -g base-index 1

-Will make newly created windows start at 1 and count upwards.
+Setting `base-index` assures newly created windows start at 1 and count upwards.

+If you're having issue with color detail in tmux, it may help to set `default-terminal` to `screen-256color`.

+{line-numbers=off}
+    set -g default-terminal "screen-256color"

+This sets the TERM variable in new panes.

 ## Keybindings